0

 You will need to provide:

-• Income statement (with a line item for cash operating revenues) for the most recent fiscal year.
+• Required: Income statement (with a line item for cash operating revenues) for the most recent fiscal year.
 The grant amount will be based on your Total Income/Revenue.

-• Current fiscal year budget projections.
+• Required: Current fiscal year budget projections.

-• Newly generated Certificate of Good Standing from the Colorado Secretary of State signed in 2023 or within 365 days of the application deadline.
+• Required: Newly generated Certificate of Good Standing from the Colorado Secretary of State signed in 2023 or within 365 days of the application deadline.
 Please do not upload a Certificate of Registration or a screenshot of the summary.

 You will need to include these support materials:

-• at least one artistic support material attachment
+• At least one artistic support material attachment.

-• up to five additional work samples – reference each support item in the narrative so the panel understands why you included it
+• Up to five additional work samples – reference each support item in the narrative so the panel understands why you included it.

 You will also include additional materials depending on your discipline.
 Choose items that show artistic excellence/merit, community benefit, and implementation capacity.
 Reference each support item in the narrative so the panel can understand why you included it.
 Quality is more important than quantity.